flutter/website/src/docs/release/breaking-changes/route-transition-record-and-transition-delegate.md

 this route would sit in the navigator routes stack until the animation was done.
 If a page update occurred during this time, this route exits but doesn't requires a decision on how to transition off the screen.
-Therefore, we added the `isWaitingForExitingDecision` to cover that case.
+Therefore, we added `isWaitingForExitingDecision` to cover that case.

 The `isEntering` getter is also renamed to